hanchon-live/autostake-bot/README.md

 - More tests, right now the only thing tested is the transaction generator
 - Allow more than 21 granters
 - Validate if the grant is limited to a validator or by amount
-- Allow to delegate to another validator that is not Hanchon.live